Tag Archives: french dressage for gaited horses

 How dressage improves quality smooth gait over time.
 Pictured is the same horse at the age of 19.

-When my naturally gaited horses are relaxed in the lower jaw, they are more relaxed in the body.
+When my naturally gaited horses are relaxed in the mouth and lower jaw, they are more relaxed in the body.
 This produces quality smooth gaits.
 Less tense gaits like pace, step pace, hard trot, and rushed quick small steps of smooth gait.
 Riding without a noseband has helped my horses relax by giving them the freedom to mobilize their lower jaw, taste the bit, and swallow.

 Also important is giving my gaited horses time to stretch their muscles and relax with me before our riding session.
 Exercises like the fléchi droit, shoulder in, shoulder out, haunches in and haunches out at a slow walk teach my gaited horses how to find relaxation, balance and flexibility and lead to symmetry.
 These exercises also help the rider connect with the horse through the coordination of the rein, leg, seat and weight aids in timing with the horse’s movement.